 Top Six Signs That Your Present Career Isn’t Right For You

 As a child, you must have answered the question “what do you want to be when you grow up?” a lot.
 Many people grow up without really knowing what career path they want to take.
 Finding a fulfilling career is a long journey and you don’t need to beat yourself up if you are not sure about what you want yet.
-By age 50, an average person would have had 12 jobs in a bid to find the right match.
+An average person will have 12 jobs in their lifetime in a bid to find the right match.
 For many others, it may require changing careers.
-Research showed that around 6.2 million employees left their current roles to move to a totally different field.

 If you are considering a new career path, you are not alone.
 Making the big move can be difficult because it may mean leaving a stable job to unchartered waters.
 In some other cases, a switch like this could mean taking a few steps back.
 However, it should not always feel this way.
 If you are still considering making the move, these signs can help convince you that your career isn’t right for you.